 Recovery After Hysteroscopy

-Generally, the people return to their normal life on the same day after diagnostic-hysteroscopy treatment.
-However, the recovery time of hysteroscopy operation depends on the purpose.
-But, it will not take more than a week to heal from hetroscopy.
+After diagnostic hysteroscopy treatment, people return to their normal life on the same day.
+However, the recovery after a hysteroscopy operation depends on the purpose.
+But, it will not take more than a week to heal from it.